pedrojpaez/forecastworkshop/README.md

 and your first project with Amazon Forecast.
 The Notebook Instance can then be used again for additional exploratory work with
 Amazon Forecast.

+## Creating your S3 Data Bucket

+Go the s3 Console.
+Create a bucket named `amazon-forecast-data-<YOUR_ACCOUNT_ID>` in the `us-east-1` region.
+Leave everything else as default.

 ## Creating Your Notebook Instance

 First you will need to create a new Notebook Instance, to do that begin by logging into the AWS Console.